 husbands of one wife- 1 Timothy 3:12

 husbands of one wife.
-Though Paul listed the requirement of marital faithfulness for 'overseers' as the first example of being 'without reproach' (see note 3:2), he delays listing the requirement for male deacons because he is addressing a mixed group of male and female candidates for the office in 3:8-10.
-Having listed the requirement that women candidates 'be faithful in everything' (3:11; cf. 5:9), he also requires male candidates to be 'one-woman-men' and to manage their households well (see notes 3:2 and 3:5).
+Having listed the requirement that women be faithful in everything (3:11; cf. 5:9), Paul requires deacons to be 'one-woman-men' and to manage their households well (see notes 3:2 and 3:5).

 Covenant Community: Timothy's Covenant Responsibility - 1 Timothy 3:14-16